-Shortage of baggage handlers wreaks havoc on Alaska Airlines’ holiday travelers
+Hours on the tarmac, missed connections, missing bags: Shortage of baggage handlers wreaks holiday havoc for Alaska Airlines passengers

 “It was really about the one airline,” Cooper said.
 “Operations weren’t affected for the rest of the airport or any of the other airlines.”

-Representatives for McGee Air Services, the Alaska Airline subsidiary that handles the airlines baggage-handlers contract, and the Machinists union that represents those employees, could not be reached for comment Saturday.
+Representatives for McGee Air Services, the Alaska Airlines subsidiary that handles the airline’s baggage-handlers contract, and the Machinists union that represents those employees, could not be reached for comment Saturday.

 Alaska’s statement on its website provided instructions for air travelers whose checked bags didn’t arrive at their destinations, offering to reimburse them for “reasonable and necessary expenses.”
 The statement added the carrier had called in management employees from across the company “to assist with the baggage backup and recovery.”